-Which is the Best Network Switch— Managed or Unmanaged?
+Which is the Best Network Switch - Managed Switch VSUnmanaged Switch?

 The local area Ethernet networks use various networking hardware to ensure the connectivity of devices.
 The network switch is the most important among them because they act as a brain of the network and help connect the devices on a particular Local Area Network (LAN) effectively.
 These switches receive a message from a target source and they forward it to the intended device, thereby ensuring an effective data transmission between devices on a LAN.
 Owing to their increasing importance, today, they are designed in various specifications and configurations.
 They are sometimes differentiated based on their ports or materials, or other factors.
 In spite of all these, they mainly belong to two categories – managed and unmanaged switches.
 How do these switches differ?
 What is the right switch for your application?
 Read the post to know the answers.

 What Are the Key Differences Between Managed and Unmanaged Switches?